OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ### Close Your Okta Session

 1. In the Polling App in the Chrome browser, click the `Close Okta Session` button.
+This will log you out of Okta.

 2. You may now close this browser tab.

+3. Keep your web server running, as it will be used in the next labs.

 ### ✅ Checkpoint